jasoncbad/loadbalancer/README.md

 # loadbalancer.c

+A loadbalancer for my httpserver (also on my featured repos), written in C!
+Please see `DESIGN.pdf` for the full documentation.
+Build/Run instructions are below:

 #### Instructions for building "loadbalancer":
 * make: builds the project
 * make clean: removes built artifacts except for the final executable